genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 ### reprocessSchedule block (optional)

 Some consolidations might require periodic reprocessing of data.
-This will trigger a cold start (see below) on a selected range of data.
+This will trigger a [cold start](/creating-applications/defining-your-application/business-logic/consolidators/cons-technical-details/#the-startprocess-command-cold-start) on a selected range of data.